 Liberated in 1944, the southern Italian town of San Severo played an important role in support of the Fifteenth Air Force servicemen who were stationed at nearby airfields.
 The fact that they could walk to town (or pile into a Jeep), wander around on market day, buy ice cream, and meet locals, was, I’m sure, a comfort to my father and his fellow soldiers.
 To the people of San Severo, thank you.

 Saverio d’Incalci, of San Severo, saw some of my father’s photos that I had posted online.
 He messaged me and asked where specific photos were taken, peoples’ names, events depicted…but I had few answers.
 I’m so thankful he is a man of action.
-He immediately wrote back, “I will help you.“ Two years ago, we began to collaborate.
+He immediately wrote back, “I will help you.“ Eight years ago, we began to collaborate.
 I sent copies of photos to Saverio and he surprised me time after time by replying with exact locations, names, and events…in photos over 70 years old.
 Once we got going on the project, he began to create composite “now and then” images that were both beautiful and incredibly helpful.
 His composites appear throughout the website.

 (l) Piazzetta Coperta di Piazza Nicola Tondi, San Severo, as it looked in 2016.

 (r) My father’s photo of the same place in 1944.
 Composite by Saverio d’Incalci

 Thank you, Saverio, for your knowledge, kindness, good humor, and for nudging me continually to keep moving forward to complete this project.